Irina-Elena/Snake-AI/README.md

 ## Results
 The maximum score achieved by our model was 38.
-We have used the following parameters: However, I believe it can be boosted a lot more
+We have used the following parameters:

 |learning rate  |0.004 |
 |---------------|------|
 |discount factor|0.95  |